France Races To Find Survivors In Cyclone-hit Mayotte - UrduPoint

 "Everyone is rushing to the stores for water," said Ali Ahmidi Youssouf, a 39-year-old resident walking on the road with a few bottles in his hand.

-Bayrou said 50 percent of the electricity network had restarted, with a target of 75 percent "by the end of the week".
+Bayrou said 50 percent of the electricity network was back online, with a target of 75 percent "by the end of the week".

 Macron was initially due to take part in a Brussels summit with EU leaders but cut short his trip to go to Mayotte.

-Much of Mayotte's population is Muslim whose religious tradition dictates that bodies must be buried rapidly, meaning some may never be counted.
+Much of Mayotte's population is Muslim, whose religious tradition dictates that bodies be buried rapidly, meaning some may never be counted.

 Assessing the toll is further complicated by irregular immigration to Mayotte, especially from the Comoros islands to the north, meaning much of the population is unregistered.